 Please note: international students should refer to this page to get an indicative course cost.

-1 x 60 minute online activity weekly
+1 x 60 minute lecture in Week 1

 |Timetable||View the lecture timetable | View the full unit timetable|